yilmazbingo/algorithm-solutions-in-python/graphs/topological/topological_sort.md

 - It is a sort, returns a specific order of the vertexes of given graph, as long as graph satisfies certain conditions
+- The only graphs that have valid topological ordering is called directed acyclic graphs
+- every tree has a topological ordering. since by definition, trees do not have any cycles.

 First thing we need to look at is a vertex in isolation.
 Every vertex in isolation has **Indegree** factor.
 THis only applies as long as the vertex is within a Directed Acyclic Graph.
 Because if a graph is cyclic, there would be